sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 ### Call for Contributions

 Because we'd truly like to truly use this as a **workshop** for papers, we are open to contributions in any state of completion.
 Initial submissions should  consist of - at minimum - a 350 word abstract.
-We then ask that participants share their works-in-progress a week before the workshop so we can circulate drats with participants.
+We then ask that participants share their works-in-progress a week before the workshop so we can circulate drafts with participants.
 Only abstracts will be published; drafts will _not_ be shared publicly.

 Research papers might address (but are not limited to) the following topics:
 - Critique of conceptual models in practice (e.g. in databases, digital libraries, retrieval systems, and in many other information systems).